ModestB/Vanilla_JS_Slider/README.md

 # Vanilla_JS_Slider
-# Hi!

-# This is my playground where I learn to code.
+# This is my take on vanilla JavaScript slider.
 If you find something useful feel free to use :)